-Bright stars in the northern half of the sky include Regulus and Procyon in the northwest, orange Arcturus in the northeast.
+Bright stars in the northern half of the sky include Regulus and Procyon in the northwest, and orange Arcturus in the northeast.
 Blue-white Spica is much higher in the northeast.
 Spica is the brightest of the stars in Virgo, which represents a goddess of ancient mythology.
-Which goddess is a bit more mysterious, as some claim she was a goddess of the harvest, others a goddess of justice.
+Which goddess is a bit more mysterious, as some claim she was a goddess of the harvest, while others maintain she was a goddess of justice.